kubesphere/website/content/en/docs/installing-on-linux/introduction/air-gapped-installation.md

    {{< notice note >}}

    - You can change the Kubernetes version downloaded based on your needs.
-Supported versions: v1.15.12, v1.16.13, v1.17.9 (default) and v1.18.6.
+Recommended Kubernetes versions for KubeSphere v3.1.0: v1.17.9, v1.18.8, v1.19.8 and v1.20.4.
+If you do not specify a Kubernetes version, KubeKey will install Kubernetes v1.19.8 by default.
+For more information about supported Kubernetes versions, see [Support Matrix](/docs/installing-on-linux/introduction/kubekey/#support-matrix).

    - After you run the script, a folder `kubekey` is automatically created.
 Note that this file and `kk` must be placed in the same directory when you create the cluster later.